kevinpschaaf/enyo-wiki/Enyo-2.0-Release-Notes.md

 * In `enyo.UiComponent`, blocked resize events for hidden UiComponents.

-* In `enyo.WebService`, changed name of `callback` property to `callbackName` to match the name expected by JsonpRequest.
+* In `enyo.WebService`, changed name of `callback` property to `callbackName` to match the name expected by `JsonpRequest`.

 * In the Playground sample, a missing style has been added to `Playground.css`.

-* In ScrollerSample, the Picker now uses `onSelect` instead of `onChange`.
+* In ScrollerSample, the Picker now listens for `onSelect` instead of `onChange`.

 ## Layout

-* In `enyo.Arranger`, fixed several issues relating to positioning and visibility.
+* In `enyo.Arranger`, fixed several issues related to positioning and visibility.
 Also implemented `destroy()` for each of the Arranger kinds, so they leave child controls in a reasonable state when changing arrangers.

 * In FittableSample, fixed layout issues on iOS.